Bureau-Inc/android-aadhaarsdk-sample-app/README.md

 To Obtain your organisation's merchantId contact Bureau.

 ## UserTracking
 UserId can be used to call Bureau backend API to fetch data regarding user.
 It should be unique string in nature.
 For each KYC flow the userId should be uniquely generated.
+It can be mobile number or any email associated to a user also.

 ## Customization
 - To customize the theme of the activity use following theme in your `styles.xml` file